ShaderFrog/glsl-parser/README.md

 ## Deviations from the Khronos Grammar

+- The parser allows for programs to contain top level preprocessor statements, like `#define X`, as a convenience to avoid preprocessing some programs, and for simple programs lets you preserve preprocessor lines in the AST if you want to do something specific with them.
+However, preprocessor statements at any other part of the program are not allowed.
+The Khronos grammar does not include preprocessor statements.
 - `selection_statement` is renamed to `if_statement`
 - The grammar specifies `declaration` itself ends with a semicolon.
 I moved the semicolon into the `declaration_statement` rule.